 - What to do with your old life and disability insurance

 - Enrolling in health insurance at your new job

 Should you leave your 401(k) at your old job?

 In reality, it typically takes a month from your last day before your retirement plan can be rolled over.
 It’s also usually during this time where people forget about their old plan.
-Although there may be some benefits to leaving your old 401(k) or 403(b) with your old job, in most cases it makes sense to roll an old 401(k) over into a traditional IRA.
+Consider the pros and cons of leaving your old 401(k) or 403(b) at your old job, transferring it to the new plan, converting to a Roth, or rolling an old 401(k) over into an IRA.

 With a traditional IRA, there are no tax consequences and you will be able to continue the tax-deferred growth.
 You’ll also have more control over your investment expenses and options.
 Consolidating your accounts at one institution is another benefit.

 Roth conversions have also become more popular since the passing of the new tax code, as most investors able to take advantage of lower marginal tax brackets.
 Although there are income limitations on who can contribute to a Roth IRA, anyone can make one Roth conversion per year regardless of income.